This is a public report, and its contents may be used as long as the source is appropriately credited.

-In the second stage, we forced the proportion of students and unemployed respondents (who came to us through the same external ad campaigns) to be 17% in every country.
+In the second stage, we forced the proportion of students and unemployed respondents to be 17% in every country.
 We did this to maintain consistency with the previous year’s methodology, as that is the only estimate of their populations we have available.

-As a result, we had a distribution of 19,281 responses from external sources weighted by country and employment status.
+By this point, we had a distribution of 14,330 responses from external sources weighted both by region and employment status.

-Third weighting stage: employment status, programming languages, JetBrains products usage
+Third weighting stage: employment status, programming languages, and JetBrains product usage

 The third stage was rather sophisticated, as it included calculations obtained by solving systems of equations.
-We took those weighted 19,281 responses.
-For developers from each country, in addition to their employment status, we calculated the shares for each of the 30+ programming languages, as well as the shares for those who answered “I currently use JetBrains products” and “I have never heard of JetBrains or its products”.
+We took those 14,330 weighted responses, and for the developers from each region, in addition to their employment status, we calculated the shares for each of the 30+ programming languages, as well as the shares for those who answered “I currently use JetBrains products” and “I have never heard of JetBrains or its products”.
 Those shares became constants in our equations.

 Solving the system of 30+ linear equations and inequalities